giladgressel/udacity-aws/README.md

 Click `tag instance`.
 The tag is just a name that will appear in the dashboard and can alwasy be chagned later.
 Click `configure security group`.

 In the security group, ensure `create new group` is selected.
 Port `22` should be auto-filled in by AWS.
-Ensue that `MyIP` is selected from the drop down.
+Ensure that `MyIP` is selected from the drop down.
 This is extra security ensuring that only your IP can remote access your instance.

 ### Note:
-if your IP changes very frequently; like once a day, do no select that, rather select `anywhere`.
+If your IP changes very frequently; once a day, do no select that, rather select `anywhere`.

 If your IP does change frequently but you still want the extra security please see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html

 Click `review and launch`, then `launch`.
 Enter a keypair name and `download` the keypair.